crimeraaa/libcs50-windows/README.md

 Installation will be directly from the command line.
 For *GCC/Clang*, you can simply use the normal *Command Prompt*, or use *PowerShell*.
 Your choice!

-For *MSVC*, you have 2 options:
+Normally, when building with *MSVC*, you have 2 options:

 1. Run *Developer Command Prompt For VS* from the *Start Menu* and `cd` to the directory you downloaded this library to.

 2. Locate your `vcvarsall.bat` file from your installation of Visual Studio, and run that directly in your terminal.

-* Do note because `vcvarsall.bat` is a *Windows batchfile*, it only really works for Command Prompt.
-Running it in PowerShell will not set things up properly.
+* Do note because `vcvarsall.bat` is a *Windows batchfile*, it only really works for *Command Prompt*.
+Running it in *PowerShell* will not set things up properly.

 This means that *MSVC* really only works from *Command Prompt*.

+However, you can just run `msvcbuild.bat`, configured to find your installation of Visual Studio, in either *Command Prompt* or *PowerShell* and it should just work!

 ### Environment Variables